swlaschin/Railway-Oriented-Programming-Example/readme.md

 They are standard controllers, using attributes to indicate the routes they handle.

-As noted above each scenario is implemented twice, once without error handling and once with.
+As noted above, each scenario is implemented twice, once without error handling and once with.

 **C# version**